seungrokjung/opt_demo_ipu/README.md

 ## Restrictions

-"opt-6.7b" model is dummy.
+"opt-6.7b" model is a dummy.
 If users select "opt-6.7b" model in the uxui web page, it will load "chatopt-1.3b_gpt4only" model to the model worker as it is hard-coded.